 The Brooks River area is the most visited location within Katmai National Park and Preserve.
-This area, which is known for its outstanding sport fishing and brown bear viewing opportunities, attracts over 15,000 visitors each year.
+This area, which is known for its outstanding sport fishing and brown bear viewing opportunities, attracts around 10,000 people each year.
 The area serves as a vitally important migratory corridor and spawning habitat for several species of salmon and feeding area for a large number of brown bears.

 In addition to the natural environment, the area contains significant cultural features and artifacts spanning a period of over 4,500 years.
 For this reason, the area has been designated as the Brooks River Archeological District National Historic Landmark.